dcbaker/cython/docs/src/userguide/memoryviews.rst

     NumPy sum of NumPy array after assignments: 81 Memoryview sum of NumPy array is 81
     Memoryview sum of C array is 451
-    Memoryview sum of Cython array is 1351
+    Memoryview sum of Cython0 array is 1351
     Memoryview sum of C memoryview is 451